-The term “domestic violence,” as defined under Arizona law, is a tag that describes the domestic relationship (i.e., husband/wife, boyfriend/girlfriend, parent/child, etc.) between the person charged with an underlying crime and the alleged victim of an underlying crime.
-Assault, disorderly conduct, harassment, and other criminal charges are examples of underlying charges that could accompany the domestic violence categorization.
+The term “domestic violence” refers to the domestic relationship (i.e., husband/wife, boyfriend/girlfriend, parent/child, etc.) between a person charged with an underlying crime and the alleged victim of said crime.
+Assault, disorderly conduct, harassment, and other criminal charges may fall into this category.

-In Tucson, sustaining a domestic violence conviction, even for a misdemeanor offense, can have a major negative impact on your life.
-For example, domestic violence convictions can prevent you from obtaining employment, possessing or carrying a gun, renting a house or apartment, and obtaining professional licensure (i.e., nursing license, etc.).
+A domestic violence conviction can have a significant negative impact on your life.
+Domestic violence convictions can prevent you from obtaining employment, possessing or carrying a gun, renting a house or apartment, and obtaining professional licensure (i.e., nursing license, etc.).

-If you or a loved one have been charged with a domestic violence offense in Tucson, Pima County, or anywhere else throughout Arizona, contact the law firm of Hernandez & Hamilton, P.C., today for free legal advice or consultation.
+If you or a loved one have been charged with a domestic violence offense in Pima County or anywhere else throughout Arizona, contact the law firm of Hernandez & Hamilton, P.C. today for free legal consultation.

 Domestic Violence in Arizona